GOPocalypse, Part 1: On Contingency

 The below post is the first in a five part series on the 2016 GOP campaign.

-In the grand scheme of things, 5,000 years from now, the world will little note the presidency of either Donald Trump or Hillary Clinton. ((Unless Trump starts a nuclear war or destroys the country.))
-The broad sweep of history will likely be unaltered by any actions they undertake.
+In the grand scheme of things, 5,000 years from now, the world will little note the presidency of either Donald Trump or Hillary Clinton.
+1 The broad sweep of history will likely be unaltered by any actions they undertake.
 If humans still exist in 5,000 years, one suspects that this particular era will be deemed part of a broader “information age,” a phase of a continuous revolution in economics and technology that began to change the world in the 18th century.
 Trump and Clinton will be ciphers, discussed only, perhaps, in the context of the growing fusion of mass media, entertainment, and politics, and how those factors interacted in a geographically-expansive, diverse democracy.

 Human history is lived in human lifetimes, though, and this presidential election is particularly significant because, for the first time in American history, a party with a chance at unified control of the government dramatically reduced their odds by selecting a ridiculous nominee.
 If you think, as I do, that Trump is likely to lose–and John Kasich or Marco Rubio were likely to win–then the Republican decision was deeply significant.
 Clinton being able to put a locked-in majority on the Court in favor of abortion rights and a pro-federal government view of the separate of powers will have consequences for decades.
 Not, perhaps, at a world historical level, but certainly consequences echoing decades into the future.